 Prelios SGR has started a process aimed at integrating sustainable investment practices into its strategies, believing that such aspects should be considered, along with traditional financial measures, to provide a more complete view of the value, risk, and potential return of investments

 In particular, the Company's sustainable investment strategy applies to all assets under management, with the following specifications:

-- for AIFs whose management rules or by-laws provide for an explicit ESG strategy, further specific identification, implementation and monitoring criteria, and tools are adopted, with respect to both ESG objectives and performance results.
+- for AIFs whose management regulations or bylaws provide for an explicit ESG strategy, additional criteria and specific identification, implementation, and monitoring tools are adopted, with respect to both ESG objectives and performance results.

 For specific topics, the Compliance, Risk Management, Corporate & Regulatory Affairs, Internal Audit and Administration, Finance & Control functions are involved.

 Art.
 4 - Transparency of adverse sustainability impacts at entity level

 Prelios SGR considers as a priority to limit within its investments the effects of major negative effects arising from sustainability issues.

 The Company, in compliance with Article 4 of Regulation (EU) 2019/2088 (the "SFDR") on sustainability-related disclosure in the financial services industry, has decided to adopt an "explain" approach in the consideration of the principal adverse impacts (i.e. PAI) of its investment decisions on ESG (Environment, Social, Governance) sustainability factors.